 Day 20, Mansilla de las Mulas to Leon

 Sorry but the days are starting to seem the same here meaning Douglas messed up the day numbers and something seems to have happened to one or two place names.
-Today’s journey was definitely day 20, Sunday 18th May.
+Today’s journey, from Mansilla de las Mulas to Lean, was definitely day 20, Sunday 18th May.
 Today was a shorter walk to help me test whether I could walk with my backpack at a slower pace and an achievable distance without too much pain.

 We were originally aiming to arrive in Santiago on 30 May as we thought there was a big pilgrim celebration service at the cathedral then, however it seems there are so many pilgrims they have this service every day, but the swinging of the huge incense is only on special Sundays and in May it is the 24th which we will not make.

 Anyway the slower pace walk today was successful, much more achievable for us both so we will now revise our schedule and make use of the contingency days we have at the end.
 This means I do not have to abort my Camino journey and can probably walk most of it, if not all.
 Thank you to all who thought of us and prayed for us.